tetherless-world/whyis/docs/views.md

 # Creating Whyis Views

-**Before starting this tutorial, please make sure that you have created a Whyis extension using the instructions in [Advanced Configuration](https://tetherless-world.github.io/whyis/configuration).**
+**Before starting this tutorial, please make sure that you have created a Whyis extension using the instructions in [Install Whyis](https://whyis.readthedocs.io/en/latest/install.html).**

 Whyis creates knowledge graphs like a wiki - every possible URL in your Whyis knowledge graph is a node waiting to be created.
 We will walk through creating custom views in Whyis, and how to use them to display nodes based on their type.